What Are The Duties Of An Estate Executor?

 The Federal estate tax exclusion for decedents dying between 2018 and 2025 is approximately $11,200,000 per individual so estates exceeding that value may be subjected to a Federal estate tax.

 Certain classes of beneficiaries in New Jersey must pay an inheritance tax.
 Moreover, the estate may be required to pay income tax on income accumulated prior to the distribution of the assets to the beneficiaries.

 The responsibility for the timely filing of tax returns and payment of taxes lies with the executor.
 The executor also may be required to provide statements to the IRS and to beneficiaries from an estate required to file a Federal estate tax return.

 The executor seeks closure of the estate administration by receiving written notification from the applicable taxing authority.
 The executor closes the estate by filing with the county Surrogate signed and notarized release and refunding bonds from the beneficiaries.

 I Have Been Named Executor And Need Guidance.
 Where Can I Turn For Help?

 An executor can fulfill his or her obligation to account to the beneficiaries by filing a formal accounting with the court.
 An executor also may obtain the beneficiaries' consent to an informal accounting, which need not be filed with the court.

 For someone not familiar with the intricate details of the law, the process can be daunting and time-consuming.
-Speak with Ron Katkocin at Katkocin Law Office in Medford, New Jersey, at (609) 953-2000, to learn more, or send an email.
+Speak with Ron Katkocin at Katkocin Law Office in Mt.
+Laurel, New Jersey, at (609) 953-2000, to learn more, or send an email.
 I serve the entire Burlington County and South Jersey areas.